tommeswick/phase_field_fracture_optimal_control/README.md

 To this end, building and compiling yields the executable JCP_5_1_1 that can be run in the (Linux) terminal via ./JCP_5_1_1 by taking implicitly the parameter file dope.prm into account.
+For additional information you can also check the [workflow script](https://github.com/tommeswick/phase_field_fracture_optimal_control/.github/workflows/result_testing.yml).

-4. The results of this code (see local folder Results/ (this name given in dope.prm (bottom), which can be thus changed when multiple simulations shall be run simultaneously) ) should then reproduce Example 1 (Section 5.1.1) of Khimin et al., JCP, 2022.
+5. The results of this code (see local folder Results/ (this name given in dope.prm (bottom), which can be thus changed when multiple simulations shall be run simultaneously) ) should then reproduce Example 1 (Section 5.1.1) of Khimin et al., JCP, 2022.
 To compare the terminal output of the current implementation with own runs, the log file dope_Aug_12_2024.log can be used.

 # First steps

-As the first steps, we recommend to read [1] first in order to understand the algorithmic background.
+As the first steps, we recommend to read [[1]](https://doi.org/10.1016/j.jcp.2022.111554) first in order to understand the algorithmic background.
 Next, C++ knowledge in order to handle DOpElib and deal.II is required.
 Afterwards, the point of departure is [main.cc](main.cc).
 Therein, all include files from DOpElib and deal.II are taken as well as all the basic functionality is set up.
 The runtime parameters are adjusted in [dope.prm](dope.prm).
 Running the code follows with the instructions previously given.

 # Automated testing